 In his first professional life, Haslam held various securities trading positions in large commercial banks and managed the $40 million investment portfolio for the City of Midland, TX.
 He self-financed his law school education as Vice President and foreign exchange trader at Oklahoma’s largest bank holding company for five years.
 At the same time, he owned and operated a small business that taught college admissions test prep to Tulsa private high school kids.
 Immediately upon graduation from law school, he was hired by the U.S. Department of State to lead a team to the Russian Central Bank to teach a month-long seminar on Western financial math.
 And these days, he tries cases to jurors often from deep East Texas – often persuading them that the authorities have simply gotten it wrong.

-In short, he has made a career working with and explaining difficult concepts to people from all walks of life.
 So if you need a trial lawyer who can explain the intricacies of investment securities, Haslam studied math at one of the most quantitatively-oriented institutions in the world, taught math to students ranging from American teenagers to Russian professors to corporate treasurers, and applied math daily in securities analysis ranging from fixed income to derivatives to foreign exchange.
 If you need a trial lawyer who can explain the difference between direct- and indirectly-quoted currencies, the uniquely adversarial relationship between a trading operation’s front- and back-office, the yield curve, the Phillips Curve and how each influenced his purchase of $2 billion in two minutes from a bank trading room floor, who can explain a derivatives basis trade to a plumber and LIBOR to Ladies Who Lunch, then Don Haslam is your lawyer.